Wholesome100/russo_dataviz_final_project/README.md

 ## Project 03

-In this project, I explored ... _[short description of the data visualizations you for this part of the project produced goes here]_
+In this project, after completing the mimic plots, I used text visualization on the Billboard Top 100 songs to build out a word cloud of the 200 most frequent words that appeared in song lyrics, and to build out an interactive plot showing each song with a sentiment score assigned based on the sum of the AFINN values of their lyrics.

 **Sample data visualization:**